Council Frequently Asked Questions

 What is required to become a modular manufacturer?

-(A) To become a modular manufacturer you must complete the Modular Building Manufacturer License Application under Initial Licensing for the Modular Building Program under the Modular Building Program.
-A modular building manufacturer must have a third party inspection agency and a modular building manufacturer representative at all times.
-To find a South Carolina licensed third party inspection agency you may use the Licensee Lookup tool and search under the Building Codes Council using the BCT license classification.
-This will provide all of the third party inspection agencies and their contact information.
+(A) To become a modular manufacturer the manufacturer must complete the Modular Building Manufacturer License Application found under the Initial Licensure portion of the Council's website under the Modular Building Program.
+A modular building manufacturer must contract with a licensed modular third party inspection agency, and a modular building manufacturer's representative must also maintain his/her license at all times.
+To find a South Carolina licensed modular third party inspection agency you may use the Licensee Lookup tool and search under the Building Codes Council using the BCT license classification.
+You may be required to submit the agency's home office state into the search criteria in order for the search engine to produce results.